 Massachusetts Personal Injury Statutes of Limitations

-If the Massachusetts personal injury statues of limitations runs, without your lawsuit being filed in court, your case is then over amd you will receive nothing.
+If the Massachusetts personal injury statues of limitations runs, without your lawsuit being filed in court, your case is then over and you will receive nothing.
+Generally speaking, Massachusetts personal injury statues of limitations are three years.
+These claims include most auto accidents, slip and falls, dog bites, and all other personal injury cases.

-However, not all Massachusetts injury claims have three-year filing deadlines.
+Not all Massachusetts injury claims have three-year filing deadlines

 Regardless of the type of accident you had, I suggest you call an attorney immediately in order to protect your legal rights.
 The last thing you want is for your case to be dismissed by a statute of limitations issue.